sebastianriffo/congreso/README-en.md

   The constituencies used in **1932** are considered, with adjustments made in **1941** and **1961**, followed by a new version from **1969**.
 It also includes the electoral districts utilized from **1989** and amended in **2009**, when the binomial voting was in place.
 Finally, with the implementation of the proportional representation system, a new division was introduced in **2017** and later rectified in **2021**.

-   A more detailed explanation of these changes can be found [here](https://sebastianriffo.github.io/congreso-chile/es/sistemas.html) (however, it is available only in spanish).
+   A more detailed explanation of these changes can be found [here](https://sebastianriffo.github.io/congreso-chile/es/sistemas.html) (in spanish).

   * */source* : it contains the shapefile used to generate the divisions between 1989 and 2021.